antfu/antfu.me/pages/posts/async-with-composition-api.md

 duration: 17min
 ---

-There is a major caveat when working with asynchronous functions in Vue Composition API, that I believe many of you have come across.
+There is a major caveat when working with asynchronous functions in Vue Composition API, that I believe many of you have come across it.
 I know it for a long while, but every time I want to have a detailed reference to it, I found it's not documented everywhere.
 So, I am thinking about writing one, with a detailed explanation while sorting out the possible solutions for you.

 - [The Problem](#the-problem)
 - [The Mechanism](#the-mechanism)